opendp/tumult-core/doc/getting-started/index.rst

 from Tumult Core components.
 Tumult Core is scalable, includes a wide variety of components, and supports multiple privacy definitions.

-To see a more detailed description of Tumult Core's architecture and learn how it automatically protects privacy, see :ref:`Architecture`.

-Why Tumult Core?
-^^^^^^^^^^^^^^^^

-TODO(#1321) The purpose of this page is sell Tumult Core.
-Summarize why Tumult Core is great and list some major features.
-Additionally, include a high level section that compares Tumult Core to other tools.

 Intended Users
 ^^^^^^^^^^^^^^